mjcrouch/vscode-activator/README.md

 # VS Code Activator Extension

-Automatically forces activation of the extensions you choose on startup
+Automatically activates the VS Code extensions you choose on startup, regardless of their normal activation events.

 ## Why?